intellegens-hr/utils-identity/webclient-ngx/README.md

 # IdentityUtils.NGX

-Angular library containing reusable data-models for use with Identity-Utils' server and API.
+Angular library containing reusable data models for use with Identity-Utils' server and API.

 ## How to